pikarpov-LANL/Sapsan/docs/joss/paper.md

 ---

 # Summary
 [Sapsan](https://github.com/pikarpov-LANL/Sapsan) is a framework to make Machine Learning (ML) more accessible in the study of turbulence, with a focus on astrophysical applications.
-Sapsan includes modules to load, filter, sample down, batch, and split your data for training and validation.
-Furthermore, the evoluation modules, among other features, include construction of power spectra and comparison to established analytical turbulence closure models, such as a gradient model.
-Thus, Sapsan takes out all the hard work from data preparation and analysis, leaving one focused on ML model design, layer by layer.
+Sapsan includes modules to load, filter, sample down, batch, and split the data from hydrodynamic (HD) simulations for training and validation.
+Next, the framework includes built-in conventional and physics-informed published estimators that were used for turbulence modeling.
+This ties into Sapsan's custom estimator module, i.e. ability to focus on a custom model design layer-by-layer, which is the core benefit of using the framework.
+To share your custom model, every new project created via Sapsan comes with pre-filled, ready for release Docker files.
+Furthermore, training and evaluation modules are included with Sapsan.
+The latter, among other features, includes construction of power spectra and comparison to established analytical turbulence closure models, such as a gradient model.
+Thus, Sapsan takes out all the hard work from data preparation and analysis, leaving one focused on the ML model design itself.

 # Statement of Need